gantry/docs/pages/01.gantry5/05.advanced/08.css-js-twig/docs.md

 ## Load CSS / JS in Gantry 5

-Starting from Gantry 5.3 there is a new, better way to add JavaScript and CSS files.
+Starting from Gantry 5.3 there is a new, better way to add JavaScript and CSS files via Twig.

 Load JavaScript / CSS framework: